1991—2017, Emmanuel Church, Leamington Spa

 Ken was born and brought up in the United States where he received his BA from Harvard University.
 In 1976 he came to study for a doctorate at St. Andrews University.
 After teaching in American schools and colleges in London he attended London Seminary and worked at Cholmeley Evangelical Church in North London.
 In 1986 he was invited to become associate minister at ELT Baptist Church in East London and became its minister in 1989.
 Ken visits Burma and Thailand to lecture and preach, and has edited Foundations, the theological journal of Affinity.
 He is married to Alison, a hospital physician, and has two children.

 Over 30 years

 Freeschool Court Evangelical Church, Bridgend

 After practising as a solicitor for some years, Stephen trained for the ministry on the Evangelical Movement of Wales’ Theological Training Course.
 He pastored a new church in Llandrindod Wells, Mid Wales, then in his home church at Abersychan, South Wales before becoming pastor of Freeschool Court Evangelical Church, Bridgend.
-He has recently been appointed Director of the Evangelical Movement of Wales’ Theological Training Course.
-He serves as chairman of Affinity’s Theological Study Conference and has contributed to and edited Tale of Two Cities: Christianity and Politics (IVP/Apollos, 2005) and The Forgotten Christ (IVP/Apollos, 2007).
-Stephen has also written Putting Asunder: Divorce and Remarriage in biblical and pastoral perspective (Bryntirion Press, 1999).
+He is Director of the Evangelical Movement of Wales’ Theological Training Course and serves as chairman of Affinity’s Theological Study Conference.
+Stephen has contributed to and edited Tale of Two Cities: Christianity and Politics (IVP/Apollos, 2005) and The Forgotten Christ (IVP/Apollos, 2007).
+He has also written Putting Asunder: Divorce and Remarriage in biblical and pastoral perspective (Bryntirion Press, 1999).

 Grace Community Church, Bedford